Time for recreation and social interaction

 In 2020-21, the average time spent on:

-The gap between males and females is largest for people aged 15 to 24 years, with females spending 1 hour and 17 minutes less time on recreation, leisure, social and community interaction than males.
+The gap between males and females is largest for people aged 15 to 24 years, with females spending 1 hour and 32 minutes less time on recreation and leisure than males (3 hours and 58 minutes compared with 5 hours and 30 minutes).
+Males and females spend similar time on social and community interaction.

-People aged 65 years and older had the highest average time spent on recreation and leisure activities (5 hours and 58 minutes).
+People aged 65 years and older spend the highest average time of all age groups on recreation and leisure activities (5 hours and 58 minutes), while time spent on social and community interaction was similar with other age groups.

 Disaggregation